 One important engineering concern is the level of vibration caused by the incoming wakes.
 To determine this, one needs to compute a surface integral known as the "worksum".
 Following the theory of Lagrangian mechanics, this is the virtual work associated with the displacement of a particular natural mode of vibration of the blade.
-Numerically, it requires the computation of an inner product of the form $$\widehat{g}^H \widehat{u},$$ where the superscript H denotes the complex conjugate transpose, and the vector g is non-zero everywhere except at the grid nodes on the surface of the blade where it corresponds to the vibration mode being considered.
-The adjoint version of this is to evaluate the inner product $$\widehat{v}^H \widehat{f},$$ 6 of 11
+Numerically, it requires the computation of an inner product of the form where the superscript H denotes the complex conjugate transpose.
+The vector g is non-zero everywhere except at the grid nodes on the surface of the blade where it corresponds to the vibration mode being considered.

+$$\widehat{g}^H \widehat{u},$$